RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2016-02-12-PowerShell-Is-Too-Hard.md

 In fact, PowerShell is a prime candidate for scripting and automation [outside of the world of IT](http://ramblingcookiemonster.github.io/PowerShell-Beyond-Administration/).
 How would we get there?

 * An open source and cross-platform implementation of the .NET Framework (check) and PowerShell (still waiting)
-* Microsoft pushing their own product groups to provide an interface through PowerShell, for both administration and working with products (SQL is a prime example), and beyond their Server and Tools organization.
+* Microsoft pushing their own product groups to provide an interface through PowerShell, for both administration and working with products (SQL is a prime example), and beyond their Server and Tools organization
 * Microsoft pushing and assisting third parties in developing PowerShell modules to cover a wider variety of technologies
-* Microsoft and the community adopting and pushing the PowerShell Gallery - ~560 modules compared to CPAN, PyPI, or RubyGems is sad, regardless of the head start these have.
+* Microsoft and the community adopting and pushing the PowerShell Gallery - ~560 modules compared to CPAN, PyPI, or RubyGems is sad, regardless of the head start these have
 * Luck : )

 ### How do I get started?